Very Vietnam - 15 Days

 Overnight in Sapa

 After breakfast you will be picked up again by your private local guide and driver and then depart Sapa for a 3 hour drive to one of the most colorful markets of the region.
-After the market tour and lunch at a local restaurant you will back to Lao Cai station to catch the overnight train back Hanoi.
+After the market tour and lunch at a local restaurant you will back to Lao Cai to catch a shuttle bus back to Hanoi.

 Below are the market options: